 7. Remain nonjudgmental.
 Be alert to changes in behavior, (restlessness, increased tension).

 Confrontation can lead to increased agitation, which may compromise the safety of clients and staff.
 Evaluation of the client initially involves approaching the client in a non-judgemental manner.
 The diction should concentrate on recovery and goal setting.
 How well the first interview is conducted sets the tone for establishing a good rapport between the nurse and the client (Jahan & Burgess, 2022).

 8. Provide positive feedback for expressing awareness of denial in self and others.

-9. Maintain firm expectations that patients attend recovery support and therapy groups regularly.
+9. Maintain firm expectations that clients attend recovery support and therapy groups regularly.

-10. Encourage and support patients in taking responsibility for their own recovery (development of alternative behaviors to drug urge and use).
-Assist patient to learn own responsibility for recovering.
+10. Encourage and support clients in taking responsibility for their own recovery (development of alternative behaviors to drug urges and use).
+Assist the client to learn own responsibility for recovering.

 11. Encourage family members to seek help whether or not the abuser seeks it.

 This helps assist the client deal appropriately with the situation.
 There are examples of redemption in which individuals seem to have achieved it ‘on their own’.
 However, in most cases, there has been some combination of family members or friends, mutual help programs, treatment interventions, socially conscious employers, and national policies that have helped to facilitate recovery (McKay, 2016).

 12. Provide additional information about denial management.

 Denial management counseling is based on practical exercises for motivating the substance abuser to recover.
 Studies show that this method results in a significant decrease in self-deception enhancement and impression management.
 Denial management counseling plays a prominent role in lessening the level of denial in individuals with substance abuse, and they were able to recognize and relate to their problems (Zafar & Farhan, 2020).

 13. Encourage the client to utilize telemedicine for recovery support services.